North Central College

 Whitfield, from Tinley Park, Illinois is now a senior, and she’s considering using her history major and English minor for specific careers.
 “I have been thinking primarily about either museum-related work, either as a curator or archivist, or possibly working in the world of books or publishing,” Whitfield says.

-Whitfield is the recipient of an ACI General Scholarship, which she says helps relieve the stress of financing her college education.
-The ACI scholarship and other grants and scholarships are “a blessing,” she says.
+Whitfield is the recipient of an CIC/UPS Scholarship through ACI, which she says helps relieve the stress of financing her college education.
+The scholarship and other grants and scholarships are “a blessing,” she says.
 “I can focus on my schoolwork and doing well while I’m here because of the blessing of the scholarship.
 It really has allowed me to focus and eases my mind.
 I thank God for it,” Whitfield says.

 Whitfield is appreciative of the generosity of donors who have made scholarship funds available to students such as her.
 “It is really helping the next generation be able to get through college and be able to go out and change the world,” she says.
 “It shows much love for others.”